ModMCdl/Magitech/README.txt

 Installation:
 ==============================

-Step 1: Instal Minecraft Forge for 1.11.2
+Step 1: Install Minecraft Forge for 1.11.2

 Step 2: Install the Mineaturgy mod .jar to the newly created "\mods" folder